SAT

 Registration Fee

-$350 per student (Fee includes textbook, supplementary materials, full-length released SAT test, and detailed score report.)
+$350 per student (Fee includes textbook, supplementary materials, $100 non-refundable fee)

-Refund Policy: Thank you for investing in your success with Collegiate Test Prep.
-Because materials are purchased for each student upon enrollment, we are not able to provide refunds.
+Refund Policy: Thank you for investing in your student's success with Collegiate Test Prep.
+Unfortunately, we are not able to provide any refunds (only in the case of a medical emergency, minus the $100 non-refundable fee).

 Cell Phone Policy: We want all students to be fully engaged in their test prep course.
 To encourage full immersion, we ask that students limit cell phone use during class.
 Students are welcome to use their cell phones on breaks, but phones should be tucked away for the duration of learning.